kubermatic/docs/content/kubermatic/v2.14/changelog/2.12/_index.en.md

 - Support setting oidc authentication settings on cluster
 - The worker-count of controller-manager and master-controller are now configurable
 - master-controller-manager can now be deployed with multiple replicas
 - It is now possible to configure an http proxy on a Seed.
-This will result in the proxy being used for all control plane pods in that seed that talk to a cloudprovider and for all machines in that Seed, unless its overriden on Datacenter level.
+This will result in the proxy being used for all control plane pods in that seed that talk to a cloudprovider and for all machines in that Seed, unless its overridden on Datacenter level.
 - The cert-manager Helm chart now allows configuring extra values for its controllers args and env vars.
 - A fix for CVE-2019-11253 for clusters that were created with a Kubernetes version &lt; 1.14 was deployed
 - The memory requests and limits of the KKP API were increased, because the port-fowarding used for the Kubernetes Dashboard and Openshift Console is very memory-intensive